MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 Terraform will create required resources in GCP.

-4. Copy the data from the source to GCP using Prefect
+4. Copy the data from the source to GCP, preprocess it, and copy next to BQ using Prefect

 ```sh
 conda activate covid19